 Swedish will get my full attention, and the plan for July is:

 - Memrise: learn 100 new words.

 - Babbel (*): review weekly and do one new lesson per week.

 I like how words and expressions overlap among different resources and they seem to stick better.
 I find it very useful to go over the same topic with different tools.

-- Rivstart text books: I’m going through the first chapters quite fast as it’s vocabulary and grammar I already know, but I expect having to slow down soon.
-I’m planning on having 2 session of study each week.
+- Rivstart textbooks: I’m going through the first chapters quite fast as it’s vocabulary and grammar I already know, but I expect to have to slow down soon.
+I’m planning on having 2 sessions of study each week.

 - SFIPodd: this is finally the tool I’ve been looking for to improve my listening.
 I’ll do one or two lessons per week, using the dialogues also for dictations and shadowing.

 Last but not least, I recently rediscovered the pleasure of notebooks, which are not only cute but also a great way to learn according to research.
 At the end of each week, I will review my notes and practice building some sentence with what I learned.

 When you are feeling insecure about your studies and your progress, try this exercise yourself.
 Think about the things that you struggled with before, and what you became able to do after.
 It’s a little reflection exercise that makes a big difference in your self-confidence.

 Looking for ways to keep language learning in your life even on those days when anxiety won’t let go of you?
 Join this free 4-day email course and let’s discover together how to do just that.